 - Put the eggs and milk into a large mixing bowl, add the salt and thyme; whisk well.
 Add the sifted flour and whisk until you have a fairly thin (sort of resembling a thick cream) lump-free batter.
 Allow this to rest, at room temperature for 30 minutes to 1 hour.
 (This is an important step, you need to allow the glutens in the flour to relax.
 If leaving for more than 1 hour, keep in the refrigerator.
 Bring to room temperature before continuing)

-- Heat the oven to 450°F. Place your ramekins into the oven for 10 minutes; add the fat (1 tablespoon per ramekin) and return to the oven for 5 -7 minutes more, or until the fat is hot. (if the fat is already hot from you roasting pan, you can shorten the time to 3 - 5 minutes - you want it sizzling hot).
+- Heat the oven to 450°F. Place your ramekins into the oven for 10 minutes; add the fat (1 tablespoon per ramekin) and return to the oven for 5 -7 minutes more, or until the fat is hot. (if the fat is already hot from the roasting pan, you can shorten the time to 3 - 5 minutes - you want it sizzling hot).

 - Cook for 15 - 20 minutes, or until browned and puffy.
 Serve immediately.